 The Implementation Playbook

-Compensation Design: For employees below the threshold, raises meaningfully improve well-being.
-For employees above it, non-monetary benefits (flexibility, autonomy, social connection, reduced commute) may improve daily experience more than equivalent salary increases.
+Compensation Strategy: For employees below $75K (adjusted for inflation and local cost of living), pay raises directly improve daily well-being.
+For employees above that threshold, non-monetary benefits (flexibility, autonomy, social connection, meaningful work) may improve experienced well-being more than equivalent raises.

 Key Takeaway